apigee/devrel/references/product-recommendations-api/README.md

 ```
 Other environment variables that are set below
 ```
-# For Apigee X proxy deployment and API calls
+# For Apigee proxy deployment and API calls
 CUSTOMER_USERID
 APIKEY
 ```